Which Business Entity is Right For You?

 If you do have assets, are concerned about liability, or your new business will generate at least $50,000 in annual income, then you might want to consider either a corporation or a limited liability company.
 A Limited Liability Company (LLC) is a relatively new business structure allowed by state statute.

 Legal and tax considerations enter into selecting a business structure, and your form of business will determine which income tax return form you will have to file.
-If you are not sure which business entity is the best for your situation, you would be advised to obtain some general guidance from CPA or attorney.
+If you are not sure which business entity is the best for your situation, you would be advised to obtain some general guidance from a CPA or attorney.

 California Business Entities